 Palma airport is the only airport on Majorca.
 There are countless airlines that fly there so you shouldn’t be short of options.
 If you check out the Palma airport website then you can see which airlines are used.
 You can also catch a ferry to Palma from mainland Spain, Barcelona and Valencia being the most popular ports.

 If like us you booked a package deal with a company like Thomsons then more than likely you would have a transfer included.
-Even once at your hotel you don’t necessarily need to have a car as the public transport system is cheap and easy to use.
-We used buses for our duration of our holiday.
+Even once at your hotel, you don’t necessarily need to have a car as the public transport system is cheap and easy to use.
+We used buses for the duration of our holiday.
 For days out we used a company called No Frills Excursions, they were professional and the tours we took were very good.
 However, if you wanted to hire a car then there are many hire car places available in the bigger touristy towns.

 Where to stay

 We stayed in Alcudia Pins near to Playa de Muro.
 Would we stay there again…probably not.
-We would more than likely book a villa to give ourselves some more space while on holiday.
+I would more than likely book a villa to give ourselves some more space while on holiday.
 There are so many hotels that you are really shouldn’t have a problem finding somewhere.
 If you want to be near the amenities then Alcudia and Port de Pollenca seem to be the bigger touristy destinations to stay.